doodzik/note/README.md

 :Note ~
 ```

-Open the note for the underlying repository in split view.
+Open the note for the underlying repository.
 Unless not mapped onto a different command.
 ```
 gn